Pierce Brosnan: Upcoming roles

-Brosnan was touted to star opposite Jamie Dornan and Cillian Murphy in a film based on the events of The Maze Prison Escape, titled H-Block with Jim Sheridan at the helm.
-Initially, filming was to begin sometime in August 2017 before being postponed to March 2018 due to scheduling conflicts with cast members.
+Brosnan was set to star opposite Jamie Dornan and Cillian Murphy in a film based on the events of The Maze Prison Escape titled H-Block with Jim Sheridan at the helm.
+Initially, filming was to begin sometime in August 2017 before its postponement to March 2018 due to scheduling conflicts with cast members.
 As of today, preliminary production on the film is yet to commence.

-Alongside Jesse Eisenberg and Vanessa Redgrave, Brosnan is set to appear in a historical period piece based on a novel by Jonathan Miles, entitled The Wreck of The Medusa, set against the backdrop of the early 19th century during King Louis XVIII's reign in France, with the film to be directed by Peter Webber.
+Alongside Jesse Eisenberg and Vanessa Redgrave, Brosnan is set to appear in a historical period piece based on a novel by Jonathan Miles titled The Wreck of The Medusa, set against the backdrop of the early 19th century during King Louis XVIII's reign in France, with the film to be directed by Peter Webber.
 During an interview in October 2020, Webber claimed that the lack of interest in "films about artists" in the market earned the project several setbacks, and as such still remains in development.

-In July 2017, a rumour surfaced that Brosnan was linked to an upcoming video game entitled Shadow Stalkers, a project led by ZOOM Platform.
-However, his role remains undisclosed as yet.

-At Star Wars Celebration 2019 in Chicago, a mural was revealed showing an artist's rendering of Grand Admiral Thrawn with a strong resemblance to Brosnan, fuelling speculation about an upcoming role in the Star Wars franchise.

-Shooting in spring 2022, Brosnan is set to lead the hitman thriller film Fast Charlie directed by Phillip Noyce.